Mercy Health System Leadership

 Michael A. Bezney joined Mercy Health in 2002 as senior vice president and general counsel.
 He has 20 years of expertise in healthcare law, with extensive experience in strategy, negotiations, acquisitions/divestitures, compliance and bond financing.

 Prior to joining Mercy Health, Bezney served as vice president and associate general counsel for Advocate Health Care, the largest nonprofit system in metropolitan Chicago.
-Before he joined Advocate in 1996, Bezney was a partner in the healthcare law department of McDermott, Will & Emery, a Chicago-based law firm.
-Previously, he served as an associate in corporate law with the Dallas, Texas-based firm of Johnson & Gibbs.
+Before joining Advocate in 1996, Bezney was a partner in the healthcare law department of McDermott, Will & Emery, a Chicago-based law firm.
+He also served as an associate in corporate law with the Dallas, Texas-based firm of Johnson & Gibbs.

 Bezney earned his Doctorate in Jurisprudence from the University of Pennsylvania Law School and a bachelor's degree in finance from the University of Texas.